-The key to a good poster is to identify the key pieces of information and present them in as few words as possible, but without compromising clarity.
-The biggest danger is spending more time making the poster look nice than on making sure that the content is detailed, accurate, and easy to understand.
-Presentation counts for something, but the best presentation in the world will still get you an F if the content is superficial, full of errors, or impossible to understand.
-Most importantly, note that someone (e.g., the person grading it) should be able to read it and get the main points you want to make within ~3 mins.
+The key to a good poster is to identify the critical pieces of information and to present them in as few words as possible, but without compromising clarity.
+The biggest danger is spending more time making your poster look nice than on making sure that the content is accurate and easy for the reader to understand.
+Presentation counts for something, but the best presentation in the world will still get you an F if the content is full of errors or impossible to understand.
+Most importantly, note that someone (e.g., the person grading it) should be able to read it and get the main points you want to make within 3-5 mins.